e-mon/corenlp-python/README.md

    * File input feature added by Johannes Castner [stanford-corenlp-python](https://github.com/jac2130/stanford-corenlp-python)
    * Packaging

-## Progress of the sentiment tool support
+### Progress of the sentiment tool support
    * File input - OK
    * Python package and JSON-RPC server - progressing

 If you want to try the python interface to the sentiment tool, you have to comment out following line in `corenlp/default.properties`

     annotators = tokenize, ssplit, pos, lemma, ner, parse, dcoref, sentiment

-This feature is contributed by "Seongtaek Lim"
+Thanks to "Seongtaek" Lim" and "Tim Althoff" for 3.3.0 support.

 ## Requirements
    * [pexpect](http://www.noah.org/wiki/pexpect)